Chazelle's 'First Man' Chronicles Personal Losses Behind Armstrong's 'Giant Leap'

 Trying to continually remind audiences, whether it's just with subtle things like little creaks, little groans and moans of the hardware to much louder things, like things going really haywire, to whenever possible remind them this is a piece-by-piece, hand-built, machine.

-On recreating the historical footage of the lunar landing
+On re-creating the historical footage of the lunar landing

 We tried to set it all up according to the archival footage, according to every bit of evidence that we could collect.
 And we shot it out in a giant rock quarry at night with a giant light simulating the sun and we sculpted this quarry to look like the lunar surface.
-We had Ryan [Gosling] coming down a full-scale replica of the LEM [Lunar Excursion Module] and we were playing the [recorded communications] into Ryan's earpiece so he could kind of listen along.
+We had Ryan [Gosling] coming down a full-scale replica of the LEM [lunar excursion module] and we were playing the [recorded communications] into Ryan's earpiece so he could kind of listen along.
 And then we would take out Neil's passage so that Ryan could insert himself as Neil into those [communications].
 So we were just trying to match the pacing, the cadences, the pauses, the silences, the rhythm, the look of everything. ...

 [We were also] shooting it on IMAX film, shooting it often from Ryan's point of view, first person, so you get to actually feel like you're the one walking down the ladder, you're the one taking that step, you're the one first traversing the lunar surface, I think that was the key: to try to replicate history and then make you feel like you're in it in a way that you never were able to before.